Bachelor of Music with Honours

 Throughout your degree studies you will be offered opportunities to work towards other externally-recognised qualifications at reduced cost.
 These qualifications will give you additional accreditation when you graduate and are very important to enhance your employability.

-LRSM & FRSM opportunity
+LRSM and FRSM opportunity

-The RNCM has negotiated a scheme with the Associated Board of the Royal Schools of Music (ABRSM) whereby year 3 students may enter for the award of Licentiate of the Royal Schools of Music (LRSM), and year 4 students may enter for the Fellowship of the Royal Schools of Music (FRSM).
+The RNCM has negotiated a scheme with the Associated Board of the Royal Schools of Music (ABRSM) whereby Year 3 students may enter for the award of Licentiate of the Royal Schools of Music (LRSM), and Year 4 students may enter for the Fellowship of the Royal Schools of Music (FRSM).

 Special arrangements are made for the practical examination so that your end-of-year recital can be assessed concurrently by the RNCM (towards your degree) and also by the examiner of the ABRSM.